 Where are you sending that traffic?
 What are you expecting that traffic to do?

-Where are you sending that traffic?
-When they land on your site, what are you expecting that traffic to do?
-To land on your home page, fall in love with you, and pick up the phone and call?
-That’s like asking somebody to marry you on the first date… it just doesn’t work like a magic bullet like that.
+If it’s to land on your home page, fall in love with you, and pick up the phone and call — that’s like asking somebody to marry you on the first date, it just doesn’t work like a magic bullet like that.